robang74/roberto-a-foglietta/317-war-of-drones-business-model-and-consequences.md

 Quindi - secondo me e in particolare oggi che come ha detto Merz occorre considerare la guerra come un'opzione viabile - il ragionamento sull'intelligenza va messo nel suo corretto contesto: quello della WWZ. https://lnkd.in/dA3kn7XS

+***

+WAIT, THAT BILLBOARD IS NOT TOTALLY CORRECT!

+The billboard's message is not totally true: the public debt is $36 but combined with the private debt (loans, and credit cards exposures, etc.) it reaches $103T.
+Moreover, considering the finance leverage exposition on futures etc. then it skyrockets to 772% of the U.S. GDP.

+Therefore, it is wrong to claim that the federal state is the ONLY responsible but ALL Americans love debts.
+You might not agree because YOU in person are not on this bandwagon, but numbers do not lie and in general $103T pro-capite becomes $303K each, including newborns and 100+ grannies.

+303K * 340M = 103 x 10^3 (K*M) = 103 x 10^(3+3+6) = 103 x 10^12 = 103T

+***

+IL GRANDE AVVERSARIO DI TRUMP

+Il Moloch che l'amministrazione Trump dovrà affrontare è quei $7T di debito pubblico da rinnovare.
+Ma per darvi un'idea di cosa significhi la finanza negli USA e quindi il controllo del debito pubblico c'è l'altro screenshot e allora andiamo a mettere in prospettiva quei $7T con tutto il resto.

+- solo di interessi sul debito pubblico pagano $1T all'anno

+- sul debito pubblico e privato aggregato quasi $5.5T l'anno

+Ma non è finita, qua perché questi sono solo le punte di due iceberg.

+Il debito pubblico americano è sicuramente importante ma non è l'unico debito che USA hanno, infatti se andiamo a vedere quello privato, esso è semplicemente ENORME: un numero espresso da 15 cifre dove 10^12 sono trilioni quindi $103 trilioni, se includiamo anche i leverage finanziari (esposizione) si arriva ad un valore di 772% del PIL americano.

+- Fonte dei dati: lnkd.in/eDTTzvz3

+Quindi non stiamo osservando solo un fallimento del debito pubblico USA ma anche sociale e produttivo (debito privato), anche finanziario e commerciale (esposizioni) e infine infra-strutturale perché è sufficiente ricordarsi della tragedia del ponte di Baltimora che ha portato alla luce altri 17mila ponti a rischio, dell'incendio di Los Angeles, dello stato della rete ferroviaria e in particolare di quella merci che è rimasta al '900, dei problemi di aggiornamento informatico come i sistemi di radiocontrollo dell'aeronautica civile come il black-out di 92 secondi all'aeroporto di Newark oppure alla marina militare che ancora utilizza Windows NT, e che fra tutti i problemi di aggiornamento è probabilmente il meno grave.

+In un contesto del genere servirebbe prudenza ma a questo stadio è più corretto dire psicofarmaci (ansiolitici) di cui il 25% degli americani fa uso regolare e probabilmente un altro 25% ne fa abuso insieme a droghe di vario tipo fra cui il Fentanyl.
+Invece c'è Trump che io personalmente adoro come presidente perché penso ci regalerà ENORMI soddisfazioni e anche uno spettacolare mandato in termini di show.

+Articolo completo: lnkd.in/dD84RYN6

++

+ MODERN FAIRY TALE, ABOUT U.S. PUBLIC DEBT DEFAULT

+Unfortunately, the U.S. public debt is gone in default after the grace period expired, that day Warren Buffett (*) retired.
+The day after everything based on USD gets into a Ponzi scheme, technically speaking.
+How did the U.S. public debt default?
+Long story short: no any USD backup, anymore (we don't trust anymore).

+Gemini2 is debating about details but -- in fact, for everyone who knows in depth the financial mechanisms -- during G7 in Puglia (2024) the Saudi Arabia puts a stop to the Petrodollar agreement, de-facto removing the last real-world collateral to backup the USD.
+Unsurprisingly, they found themselves, after the grace period expired, sitting on an Everest of paper money and suddenly they decided that investing $600B in AI tech in the USA and buying $142B american weapons was a good way to protect their position.

+Is this explaining to you something about how quickly some "positions" evolve?
+Good, then the whole story will amuse you much more!

+=-> lnkd.in/dM8dx-s6

+(*) the #1 non-speculative finance guru investor retired, his motto was "on the market, win those can keep a position as long as they will" which makes him a non-speculative investor in terms of HF transactions.

+***
+Screenshot taken from the video from this post: lnkd.in/dcbs-vgV

 +

 ## Share alike